Perimenopause Care

 My labs were "normal."
 Does that mean it's not hormones?

-No. Hormones fluctuate in perimenopause — one lab value can miss what your body is doing day-to-day.
+No. Hormones fluctuate in perimenopause — one lab value can miss what your body is doing day to day.
+Symptom pattern matters as much as bloodwork.

 Do you only prescribe HRT?

 No. We focus on symptom improvement and safety.
-Your plan may include education, lifestyle support, and medications when appropriate.
+Your plan may include education, lifestyle support, and medications when appropriate — based on your situation, not a default protocol.

 What if I'm not sure this is perimenopause?